martlin2cz/online-image-cropper/README.md

 # online-image-cropper
-Simple web (html &amp; js) tool for cropping (~~and optionally other image edit operations~~) just on-line, with no images upload/download.
+`online-image-cropper` means two.
+Firstly, web page for interactive online cropping of images and secondly, PHP script for automated generation of cropped images.

+Recommended usage is to open up interactive online app (`index.html`), perform required cropping interactivelly (using sliders and life preview) and then copy generated link to `crop.php` script.

+`online-image-cropper` allows to crop image and also round corners.
+Both sites uses encapsulation via SVG and (if needed).

-## About
+## GET params

-Simple online editor for images performing cropping (and also rounding image corners).

-Firstly, insert URL of image to be cropped.
-By using four spinners specify top, bottom, left and right crop, and optionally specify corners' rounding radius. `oic` automatically and intteractivelly updates the preview and updates generated DataURL.
-This URL encapsulates the input image with the specified crops and can be simply copied and inserted where needed.

-Application runs, as expected, by running the `index.html` file.

-## Web page api
-File `index.html` accepts optional GET parameters:
+Both of scripts uses GET params.
+Following are common for both of them:

  - `img` (url of image to be loaded)
-	- `spec` (specification of crooping, in JSON, see later)
+ - `spec` (specification of crooping, in JSON)
-	- `redirect` (arbitrary value, just makes page redirect to outputed image)

-Specification of crooping in JSON looks like:
+where specification of crooping in JSON looks like:

-    { 'crop': { 'top': 10, 'bot': 20, 'left': 30, 'right': 40 }, 'round': { 'round': 50 }}
+    { 'crop': { 'top': 0.1, 'bot': 0.9, 'left': 0.2, 'right': 0.8 }, 'round': { 'round': 0.33 }}

+	When used with `index.html` presets given data form (and preview).
+Also can be used with `redirect=whatever` which automatically redirects to generated outlink.

+	Script `crop.php` can be invoked with optional param `size=<number>`, declaring size of the generated image (if no given, default, 400, is used).

 ## Future work

  - [ ] handle errors and failures (top < bot, left > right, image not found, ...)
  - [ ] add more edit oprations (brigthness, contrast, crop by polygon/drawing, ...)
  - [ ] make it more interactive (drag'n'drop in preview, ...)
  - [ ] add save/load (JSON spec)
+ - [ ] avoid using DataURI or shorten it